shuu01/MHZ19/README.md

 # MHZ19
-Arduino IDE library for operating the MH-Z19 CO2 sensor in ESP-WROOM-02/32(ESP8266/ESP32) or Arduino version 0.3
+Arduino IDE library for operating the MH-Z19 CO2 sensor

 # Credits and license
 License MIT